Phoenix Child Custody Lawyer

 The parties can either agree upon a Parenting Plan that addresses when each of the parties is to have the children in their possession, i.e. their parenting time, or the Court will enter its own orders that it feels are in the children’s best interests if an agreement between the parents is not reached.
 The Court will generally adopt the parties’ agreement regarding parenting time so long as certain language is included in the parties’ parenting plan (i.e., language required by statute).
 The form parenting plans that you can obtain through the self service center at www.clerkofcourt.maricopa.gov/forms already include the required statutory language.

-Unequal parenting time is often ordered where one of the parties has substantial substance abuse issues (alcohol, illegal drugs, etc.), where there is a history of domestic violence (against the children, the other parent or other people), and when the other parent is unable to exercise equal parenting time because of their work schedule or other reasons.
+Unequal parenting time is often ordered where one of the parents has substance abuse issues (alcohol, illegal drugs, etc.), where there is a history of domestic violence (against the children, the other parent or other people), and when the other parent is unable to exercise equal parenting time because of their work schedule or other reasons.
 Unequal parenting time may also apply when the children do not want to see one of the parents as much (so long as such desire is based upon mature decisions by the children), or one of the parties engages in very bad parenting decisions or unreasonable behaviors regarding the other parent or children.

 One of the major contentions that parents often make in parenting time cases is that one of the parties was more involved with the children during prior years.
 Although the Court can take such into consideration, the judges often find that circumstances have changed or may change (because of the parties’ separation, divorce or otherwise) and allow the parent who has not been as involved to still have equal or substantial parenting time.